redpanda-data/observability/README.md

  ⠿ Container connect          Started
 ```

-You can check the status of the RedPanda cluster using the following command:
+You can check the status of the Redpanda cluster using the following command:
 ```commandline
 $ docker exec -it redpanda-0 rpk cluster status CLUSTER